adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "You are acting foolishly," continued the Steward, roughly; "and it is still more foolish of you to transform all those people from Oz into green ornaments."

-"I did that because they came from the Emerald City," replied the King; "and I had no green ornaments in my collec- tion until now."
+"I did that because they came from the Emerald City," replied the King; "and I had no green ornaments in my collection until now."

 "You are the King," the Steward growled.
 "You wear the magic belt which enables you to work all your transformations, and gives you so much other power, that’s true.
 But you are not a very wise King.
 What color will you make the Kansas girl?"